By United Language Group

 It can also be costly to not translate your compliance materials for employees or third parties in other countries.
 For example, on June 7, 2016, Akamai Technologies and Nortek Inc. agreed to pay disgorgement and prejudgment interest ($671,885 and $322,058 respectively) when the SEC noted both companies failed to establish anti-corruption training procedures for their Chinese employees and translate their anti-corruption policies into Chinese.
 Both companies undertook remediation measures in response to the findings, such as providing mandatory anti-corruption trainings, translating anti-corruption policies in local languages and adjusting the internal audit schedule to prioritize facilities located in high-risk geographies.

-Now that you understand the value of translation, Contact us today to get started on your translation needs.
+Contact us today to get started on your translation needs.

 ULG’s insights delivered straight to your inbox.